HOW TO CREATE MLA IN-TEXT CITATIONS

 Structure for scripture in translation: (Translator Surname Page(s); Chapter No.Verse(s))

 As the above examples show, the punctuation used when documenting sources can be confusing.
 For instance, while you shouldn’t include a punctuation mark between the author’s name and the page number, you should use a comma when referencing multiple, nonconsecutive pages, like so:

-Joyce concretises Bloom’s experience through portmanteau words like “meatjuice” and “sheepsnouts” (214, 217).
+In Ulysses, Joyce concretises Bloom’s experience through portmanteau words like “meatjuice” and “sheepsnouts” (214, 217).

 If you want to include multiple sources in parentheses, separate them using a semicolon:

 Donna Haraway builds on Richard Dawkins’ analysis of phenotypes that are “extended and unbounded” to highlight the “irreducible vulnerability, multiplicity, and contingency of every construct of individuality” (Dawkins 264; Haraway 220).

 To refer to multiple works by the same author at the same time, include the author’s surname and the titles of the works, separated by the word “and” if there are two, or by commas and the word “and” if there are three.
 For example: